autosome-ru/MEX-ArChIPelago/README.md

-# ArChIPelag
+# ArChIPelago
-ArChIPelag — Aggregating multiple position weight matrices and ChIP-seq with machinE LeArninG for prediction of transcription factors binding sites
+ArChIPelago — Aggregating multiple position weight matrices and ChIP-seq with machinE LeArning for prediction of transcription factOrs binding sites

 # License
-ArChIPelag is distributed under WTFPL.
+ArChIPelago is distributed under WTFPL.
 If you prefer more standard licenses, feel free to treat WTFPL as CC-BY.